jeshocarmel/jeshocarmel.github.io/_posts/2020-09-28-minikube_go_application.markdown

 comments: true
 ---

-In my [previous post](https://jeshocarmel.github.io/jekyll/update/2020/09/24/containerize_go_application.html){:target="_blank"}, I wrote a go application that displays the GPS locaion of any IP address.
+In my [previous post](https://jeshocarmel.github.io/jekyll/update/2020/09/24/containerize_go_application.html){:target="_blank"}, I wrote a go application that displays the GPS location of any IP address.
 Here in this post, I'll explain how to deploy the same in minikube.

 {: class="table-of-content"}
 * TOC